-Wouldn’t it be great to have a real gold coffee filter instead of that plastic mesh that sags, has a faintly plastic smell, and just looks ugly in your new drip coffee maker?
+PurelyCoffeeBeans wonders about having a real gold coffee filter instead of that plastic mesh that sags, has a faintly plastic smell, and just looks ugly in your new drip coffee maker?
+A few of us might not use it for what it is intended for but lock it away in a safe deposit box in case of financial emergencies!

-(Un~!)Fortunately, these gold-plated coffee filters aren’t really made of gold but are gold toned, closely woven metal coffee filters that have a lot of advantages when you are making a cup of coffee.
+(Un~!)Fortunately, these Gold Coffee Filters @ Amazon aren’t really made of gold but are gold-toned, closely woven metal coffee filters that have a lot of advantages when you are making a cup of coffee.

 The REAL Gold Coffee Filter